woodeyG/woodeys-privacy/v2-testing.md

 Jellyfin and Emby should also allow control directly from the app to your player, so you can start and stop films directly from the App.
 This, unfortunately is a bit trickier on Plex but it should be working if you use the Apple TV version.

 ## More information
 I will add more details here later, as well as the testflight link.
+There is a help section in the app that hopefully explains the functionality and how to sahre your library.